 The taxable values of property are established each year on the property tax lien date.
-Prior to 1997 the lien date was March 1 for locally assessed property and January 1 for State assessed utility property.
-Beginning with 1997, the lien date is also January 1 for locally assessed property.
+The lien date is January 1 for state and locally assessed property.
 Real Property reflects the reported assessed values for secured and unsecured land and improvements.
 Pursuant to Article XIIIA of the State Constitution the value of locally assessed Real Property may only be increased up to two percent annually to reflect inflation.
-The inflation factor used for 2002-

-03 was two percent and the State Board of Equalization has recently determined the inflation factor for 2003-04 to also be two percent.
+The inflation factor used for 2004-05 was 1.867 percent and the State Board of Equalization has not yet determined the inflation factor for 2005-06.
+We have projected the inflation rate for all future fiscal years at two percent.
 Real Property values are also permitted to increase as a result of a change of ownership or new construction.
 Utility property assessed by the State Board of Equalization may be revalued annually and such assessments are not subject to the inflation limitations of Article XIIIA.
 The taxable value of Personal Property is also established on the lien dates and is not subject to the annual two percent limit of locally assessed Real Property.